descender76/cpp_proposals/ale_asl/constexpr_dangling_reduction.md

 "***Temporary objects are destroyed as the last step in evaluating the full-expression (6.9.1) that (lexically) contains the point where they were created.** This is true even if that evaluation ends in throwing an exception.
 The value computations and side effects of destroying a temporary object are associated only with the full-expression, not with any specifc subexpression.*"

-Had the temporary been bound to the enclosing block than it would have been alive for at least as long as the reference.
+Had the temporary been bound to the enclosing block than it would have been alive for at least as long as the returned reference.
 While this does reduce dangling, it does not eliminate it because if the reference out lives its containing block such as by returning than dangling would still occur.
 These remaining dangling would at least be more visible as they are usually associated with returns, so you know where to look and if we make the proposed changes than there would be far fewer dangling to look for.
 It should also be noted that **the current lifetime rules of temporaries are like constants, contrary to programmer's expectations**.
 This becomes more apparent with more complicated examples.
 <!--
 If you argue that the bugs in these examples are easy to see, consider a template calling operator+ instead for a passed string view: